Hände bedienen einen Taschenrechner und ein Smartphone vor einem Laptop.

 How do I submit an application?

-The subsidy can be applied for easily and without red tape via "Mein SWF" (SWF service portal) within six months of the end of the standing period.
+The subsidy can be applied for easily and without red tape via "Mein SWF" (SWF service portal) within six months of the end of the stand-by period.

 How is the payment made?